project-trans/MtF-wiki/content/en/_index.md

   title:
     - MtF Wiki
   text:
     - Welcome to the MtF Wiki.
-This is a place that may help some transgender women.
+We are trying to organize the relevant information of transgender women to provide you with better help~
   titleColor:
   textColor:
   spaceBetweenTitleText: 25